Man who punched his mum was so drunk he couldn't remember it

 "This was very much a drunken episode where Mr Mewburn lashed out against those who I expect, should be closest to him," Judge Clare Bennett said when delivering the sentence at the North Shore District Court.

-He was too drunk to explain his actions at the time, she said, describing the probation officer's pre-sentence on him as "unremarkable" apart from the point that he had little recollection of what happened afterwards, showing just how drunk he was.
+He was too drunk to explain his actions at the time, she said, describing the probation officer's pre-sentence report on him as "unremarkable" apart from the point that he had little recollection of what happened afterwards, showing just how drunk he was.

 Mewburn was convicted on four charges - one of assaulting a family member, two counts of assaulting police, and one of driving while suspended.